mxochicale/tools/brave/logs.md

 # template
 * version
 ```
-## brave-browser --version #terminal
+brave-browser --version #terminal
-Brave Browser ??.?.??.??
+?

-## Version ?.?.? #from the app: go to main menu and select `About Brave` to get version.
+#Version ?.?.? #from the app: go to main menu > Help > `About Brave` to get version.
 Version ???
 Chromium: ????
 (Official Build) (??)
 ```
 * machine